Raku/roast/README.md

 assume that the working directory is the root of the test suite, so that the relative path to itself is `t/spec/S\d\d-$section/$filename`.

-You can also run the `fudge` program manually.
-This command will fudge and run `prove` on a specific file:
+To fudge and run `prove` on a specific file:

-    ./fudge --keep-exit-code rakudo S05-metasyntax/angle-brackets.t &&
+    ./fudgeandrun S05-metasyntax/angle-brackets.t

-    prove -eperl6 S05-metasyntax/angle-brackets.rakudo
+`fudgeandrun` does not assume any particular implementation but guesses by running `perl6` to look at special variables like `$*PERL`.
+See `fudgeandrun` usage to specify a different implementation and other options.

 ## Environmental Variables